The U.S. election gripped the world, making way for plenty of memes

 “The U.S. elections have thrown the Iranian meme world into overdrive,” tweeted Alex Shams, a Tehran-based Iranian American academic and writer.
 One genre of memes portrayed President Trump and first lady Melania Trump appealing to God in a traditional Iranian style of preparing food to honor saints.

-Amid the onslaught of variously colored electoral maps, another meme showed a smiling former Iranian president Mahmoud Ahmadinejad — whose disputed reelection in 2009 set off massive unrest — besides a completely brown map of America showing that he’d won all states in an implicit comparison to Trump.
-Other jokes noted the intensity with which Iranians were tuning into the ins-and-outs of the election, with relatively obscure states such as Georgia and Arizona suddenly becoming household names.
+Amid the onslaught of variously colored electoral maps, another meme showed a smiling former Iranian president Mahmoud Ahmadinejad — whose disputed reelection in 2009 set off massive unrest — beside a completely brown map of America showing that he had won all states in an implicit comparison to Trump.
+Other jokes noted the intensity with which Iranians were tuning into the ins and outs of the election, with relatively obscure states such as Georgia and Arizona suddenly becoming household names.

 Nevada, and its relatively late entry as a battleground state and slow, slothlike pace of counting votes, featured prominently in mash-ups with Iranian music and other video clips.